April 6, 2017

 somewhat hidden under the expanded bottom of the bell-shaped ovary.
 This structure seems to encourage

-pollinator scenario.
+of pollinator visitation.
 It is a common observation for those

 who have visited a colony in September that countless scapes stand in the cobra field,